-According to the definition, learning disabilities are due to genetic, congenital and/or acquired neurobiological factors that result in impairments in one or more psychological processes related to learning.
+Learning disabilities (LDs) are considered to be due to genetic, congenital and/or acquired neurobiological factors that result in academic impairments, combined with at least average abilities essential for thinking and reasoning, and deficits in one or more psychological processes related to learning.
 In view of the biological/neuropsychological nature of the disability, the formulation and communication of a diagnosis of learning disabilities is a complex process that requires professional training and skill.
-Professionals from a variety of disciplines (e.g., psychology, education, speech-language pathology, occupational therapy, medicine, audiology, etc.) play a significant role in identifying “at risk” individuals and in contributing to the evaluation, as well as to the development and implementation of a range of interventions.
-In Ontario, however, the communication of a diagnosis is controlled under the Regulated Health Professions Act, and may be performed only by appropriately qualified members of the College of Psychologists and the College of Physicians and Surgeons.
+Professionals from a variety of disciplines (e.g., psychology, education, speech-language pathology, occupational therapy, medicine, audiology, etc.) play a significant role in identifying “at-risk” individuals and in contributing to the evaluation, as well as to the development and implementation of a range of interventions.
+In Ontario, however, the communication of a diagnosis is controlled under the Regulated Health Professions Act, and may only be performed by appropriately qualified members of the College of Psychologists and the College of Physicians and Surgeons.

-Diagnostic Criteria for Learning Disabilities All of the following criteria must be met for a diagnosis of a learning disability to be made.
+According to the Guidelines of Diagnosis and Assessment of Children, Adolescents and Adults with Learning Disabilities (Ontario Psychological Association, 2020), all of the following criteria must be met for a diagnosis of a learning disability to be made:

 - The number of skill areas affected by the LD (such as different areas of academic skills, life skills, social skills, etc.); and

-- The severity of the deficits in psychological processes and the degree of impairment in the skill areas affected by the LD and the degree to which the impairment interferes with the person’s everyday functioning, despite of appropriate intervention/remediation (in the different academic skills, life skills, social skills, etc.)
+- The severity of the deficits in psychological processes and the degree of impairment in the skill areas affected by the LD and the degree to which the impairment interferes with the person’s everyday functioning, despite appropriate intervention/remediation (in the different academic skills, life skills, social skills, etc.).

 The programming and support required needs to be tailored to the individual needs of the person with LDs, as the impact of LDs vary widely.

-For example, taking the above example for a mild LD, with a specific and focused reading remediation, the reading skills can be improved, while all the other academic, and social skills are age appropriate.
-The student will be able to function at grade level with some accommodations (e.g. longer time provide for reading, relying on other ways to access information, etc.), and no other academic or other skill areas will be affected.
+Taking the above example for a mild LD, with specific and focused reading remediation, the reading skills can be improved, while all the other academic, and social skills are age-appropriate.
+The student will be able to function at grade level with some accommodations (e.g. longer time provided for reading, relying on other ways to access information, etc.), and no other academic or other skill areas will be affected.